-- Generous welfare

 - Family and/or support networks

+- Available government support structures

-- Previous connection to the country or previous interest to migrate to Germany
+- Previous connection to the country or previous interest in migrating to Germany

 How Social Capital and Support Structures Shape the Experiences of People Affected by the War in Ukraine.
 The Case of Ukraine, Poland, and Germany.
 2024-2025